 - In industries and fields that are heavily reliant on temp talent — like manufacturing and logistics, finance and accounting and office and administration — these firms generally have deep pools of candidates ready to deploy on demand.

-- Temp firms focus on temporary talent, so they're less likely to be able to find great permanent candidates when working with this type of staffing firm.
+- Temp firms focus on temporary talent, so you're less likely to find great permanent candidates when working with this type of staffing firm.

-- These firms may not be able to source for culture fit — or for any of the other intangibles that go into a great hire.
+- These firms may not be able to source for culture fit — or for any of the other intangibles that make for a great hire.

 full-service staffing firms